NkanyisoMz/Books_exercises/README.md

 Some problems had visualization to outline or simplify the problem, those are marked with # in the commented problem statement

-In Big Java its practice prictice exercirses and in Java Programming its programming exercises
+In Big Java its practice exercirses and in Java Programming its programming exercises